 Gutenberg Museum… the centuries old St Martin’s Cathedral… a quaint old town … the unique Chagall windows at St Stephan's… Rhine River cruises - these are well-known reasons to visit Mainz.

 Yet few visitors know that Mainz is Great Wine Capital of Germany!
 In no other German city wine is as much part of the local culture as in Mainz.
 Here are some tips what to do in Mainz as a wine lover.

-Join one of the many 'wein fest'
+Join one of the many 'wein fest' in Mainz

 ‘Mainzer Weintage’ mid of May is a classic wine fest beautifully located at the Rhine River Esplanade in Mainz.
-There are over 60 stalls with wines from the Region of Rheinhessen, local food, and there is a live music programme, too.
+There are over 60 stalls with wines from the wine Region of Rheinhessen, local food, and there is a live music programme, too.

-‘Weinmarkt Mainz’ is probably the biggest of all wine fests in Mainz – and one not to miss.
+‘Weinmarkt Mainz’ is probably the biggest of all wine fest in Mainz – and one not to miss.
 It takes place last weekend of August and the first weekend of September.
 The Weinmarkt has become famous for its relaxed atmosphere and participation of high-end winemakers of the region.